m0hammad2Z/m0hammad2Z/README.md

 ## About me

 I'm Mohammad Al-Zaro.
 A Game Developer 🎮.
-An Full Stack Developer Trainne at [Orange](https://www.orange.jo/) .
-Community is :heart:.
-Code blooded animal, 1xEngineer :stuck_out_tongue: and :coffee: lover.
+An Full Stack Developer Trainne at [Orange](https://www.orange.jo/) 🕸️ .

-I ocassionally blog and tweet about android.
-Also open sourced few android related stuff.
+I sometimes make videos 📹 on my YouTube channel about games.

 ## Things I am passionate about